Understanding confusing car terms

 If they say: “Your big end has gone”

-They mean: The bearings inside the larger end of a connecting rod in the engine are likely to have worn out.
-Left ignored, it can damage other parts of the engine.
+They mean: The bearings inside the large end of a connecting rod in your engine are worn out.

 If they say: “Your little end has gone”

-They mean: The smaller end of a connecting rod in the engine is showing signs of wear.
-Replacing it isn’t usually a big job, but it isn’t a common complaint.
+They mean: The smaller end of a connecting rod in your engine is showing signs of wear.

 If they say: “Your dampers are shot”